Magnitude 6.1 earthquake strikes southern Philippines - ExBulletin

 Magnitude 6.1 earthquake strikes southern Philippines

-An episodic earthquake with a preliminary magnitude of 6.1 struck the Davao Occidental Province in the southern Philippines on Sunday, the Philippine Institute of Volcanology and Seismology said.

-The institute said that the earthquake, which occurred at 7.48 am local time, struck at a depth of 156 km, 285 km southeast of Sarangani Island.
+Manila [Philippines]An earthquake with an initial magnitude of 6.1 struck the southern Philippine province of Davao on Sunday, the Philippine Institute of Volcanology and Seismology said, and the institute said the earthquake, which occurred at 7:48 pm local time, struck at a depth of 156 km, about 285 km southeast Sarangani Island.

-She said that the source of the earthquake is tectonic and is expected to cause aftershocks without causing damage.

-The quake was also felt in the nearby town of Catil in Davao Occidental.

-The Philippines has frequent seismic activity due to its location along the Pacific “Ring of Fire”.
+She said the quake had a tectonic origin, and it was expected to cause aftershocks without causing damage, and the quake was also felt in the nearby town of Catil in Davao Occidental, where the Philippines experiences frequent seismic activity due to its location along the Pacific “Ring of Fire”.
+(Ani / Xinhua)

 Sources